-10.48 Current house building will increase the village population by about 25%.
-Having suitable shopping and hospitality facilities, opportunities for businesses to expand and attracting new businesses will help support the local economy and reduce the need for commuting, which could generally limit the increase in traffic and air pollution.

-10.49 The designation of a site on Preston Road as 'Mixed Use' will encourage retail or hospitality development but also allow a smaller percentage of residential use designed to enhance viability of the site, in line with achieving sustainable development, and can help deliver the independent shops the the Plan consultation shows are highly valued.

-10.50 Pubs help create community cohesion, enhance local character, contribute to the local economy and are important focal points.
+- 10.50 Current house building will increase the village population by about 25%.
+Having and retaining a good offer of suitable retail and other town centre uses and providing opportunities for new businesses to invest and existing businesses to grow will help support the local economy and reduce the need for commuting.
+This should help to limit the increase in traffic and air pollution within Standish. - 10.51 The designation of a site on Preston Road as 'Mixed Use' should encourage retail, business and other appropriate town centre uses in line with achieving sustainable development and can help deliver new independent shops the Plan consultation shows are highly valued.
+The policy allows a small element of housing within the development if needed to enable the viable delivery of the site. - 10.52 Pubs help create community cohesion, enhance local character, contribute to the local economy and are important focal points.
 Residents do not want to lose pubs in Standish Neighbourhood Area.
-The Plan survey records that 63% of people feel Standish has the right amount of pubs with 13% saying there were too many.
-The NPPF supports retention of pubs and hospitality venues in sections 28 and 70.
-Local authorities including Lewisham and North Devon have policies requiring 'viability' to be addressed in relation to change of use applications for pub premises.
+The Plan survey records that 63% of people feel Standish has the right number of pubs with 13% saying there were too many.
+The NPPF supports the retention of local services and community facilities, including public houses.

-10.51 Standish currently has a mix of retail and business use premises within Standish Neighbourhood Area.
-There is one Employment Area, an industrial estate at Bradley where outline planning permission has already been granted for 148 houses on part of the original site.

-10.52 Some existing businesses have had to relocate outside the area as a result of the housing development proposals.
-To create a vibrant village, it is important that there remains a mix of suitable business, retail and employment premises to retain and encourage new business growth.

-10.53 The above policies are designed to protect the remaining part of the originally designated Employment Area at Bradley Lane - the adjacent housing site is excluded - and other retail, mixed use and employment land within the Standish Neighbourhood Area to protect jobs and create opportunities for economic, retail and hospitality enhancements as part of a sustainable village in line with Wigan Council's strategic policies.

-10.54 The general business policies support and value the contribution of small and start-up ventures - including hospitality enterprises - as part of a vibrant village, including flexible units alter to meet business need.

-10.55 Retention of existing agricultural land provides both employment and opportunities for diversification, and also helps to sustain open space, which the Standish Neighbourhood Plan consultation shows is highly valued.
+- 10.53 Standish currently has a mix of retail and business use premises within Standish Neighbourhood Area.
+There are two Employment Areas on Bradley Lane, Outline planning permission has been granted for 148 houses on former employment land at the larger site on Bradley Lane. - 10.54 Some existing businesses have had to relocate outside the area as a result of the housing development proposals.
+To create a vibrant village, it is important that there remains a mix of suitable business, retail and employment premises to retain and encourage new business growth. - 10.55 The above policies are designed to protect the Employment Areas at Bradley Lane and other retail, mixed use and employment land within the Standish Neighbourhood Area to protect jobs and create opportunities for economic, retail and other town centre uses as part of a sustainable village in line with Wigan Council's strategic policies.
+They do not apply to the vacant employment site on Bradley Lane which has received planning permission for housing development. - 10.56 The general business policies support and value the contribution of small and start-up ventures as part of a vibrant village, including flexible units capable of being altered to meet business needs. - 10.57 Maintaining the prosperity of the agricultural economy is an important means of helping to ensure that agricultural land is retained in active use and contributes to the attractiveness of the countryside.
+The Standish Neighbourhood Plan consultation showed that the countryside is highly valued.

+Objective 2: Reducing Traffic Congestion and Better Parking (T)

-11. To reduce traffic congestion by new transport initiatives and better parking
+11 To reduce traffic congestion by new transport initiatives and better parking

-11.1 The village-wide consultation survey undertaken in summer 2015 as part of the Neighbourhood Planning process found that traffic congestion in the village was the biggest issue for the people of Standish, with parking in the centre another key concern.

-11.2 The issues people most wanted to see addressed were reduced congestion, traffic calming and improvements to roads, improved parking, provision of a bypass and better footpaths, bridleways and cycle paths.

-11.3 The survey results also showed that respondents considered congestion in the village centre could be reduced by: more parking - 28%; road improvements - 25%; a bypass (on Green Belt) - 23%; sustainable transport - 22%; and only 2% responded that traffic was not too bad.
+- 11.1 The village-wide consultation survey undertaken in summer 2015 as part of the Neighbourhood Planning process found that traffic congestion in the village was the biggest issue for the people of Standish, with parking in the centre another key concern. - 11.2 The issues people most wanted to see addressed were reduced congestion, traffic calming and improvements to roads, improved parking, provision of a bypass and better footpaths, bridleways and cycle paths. - 11.3 The survey results also showed that respondents considered congestion in the village centre could be reduced by: more parking 28%; road improvements 25%; a bypass (on Green Belt) 23%; sustainable transport 22%; and only 2% responded that traffic was not too bad.